 - Establish written screening schedule for age-appropriate preventive services

 - List risk factors for which additional interventions are recommended

 - Advice and referrals to programs and services

 Subsequent Annual Wellness Visits

 This visit basically updates the information collected at your first AWV and offers education and counseling regarding new information obtained.

 Please understand that none of the Medicare wellness visits should be considered a comprehensive physical exam.
 They are mostly a personalized conversation about how to live a healthy lifestyle given your particular health history.

-If more extensive examination or medical evaluation or treatment is necessary, your provider may continue during the AWV, if time allows, in which case we may collect a co-pay or co-insurance and bill for an office visit.
-If additional services are required, but are not urgent or the time is not available to continue, a future appointment may be scheduled and fees will apply.
+If a more extensive examination, medical evaluation or treatment is necessary, your provider may continue during the AWV, if time allows.
+In that case we will bill for an office visit in conjunction with the wellness visit, and collect a co-pay.
+If your insurance applies the charges to your deductible, you will be responsible for the charges.
+If additional services are required but are not urgent or the time is not available to continue, a future appointment may be scheduled and fees will apply.